The Xi-Cheng Li-wun meeting

 President Xi

-People on both sides of the Strait belong to the same Chinese nation and share common ancestry.
+Compatriots on both sides of the Taiwan Strait are all members of the Chinese nation.
+(Xi turns to Lee Chien-lung.)
+Eight generations in Quanzhou.
+(Lee is reportedly ancestrally from Anxi, Quanzhou, Fujian Province.)
 The Chinese nation, with more than 5,000 years of civilization, has been jointly built by all its people, including our compatriots in Taiwan.
 Together, we have opened up this vast land, established a unified multi-ethnic state, written a glorious history, created a rich and enduring civilization, and cultivated a great national spirit.
 This shared heritage has forged a deep sense that our territory must not be divided, our country must not fall into disorder, our nation must not be fragmented, and our civilization must not be interrupted.
 It has guided the Chinese nation in its continuous self-strengthening and ensured the enduring vitality of Chinese civilization.

 Despite the many trials of history, our compatriots in Taiwan have never forgotten their roots on the mainland.
 Their hearts remain connected to the motherland and to the Chinese nation.
 Even during the painful period when Taiwan was occupied, people in Taiwan maintained a strong sense of Chinese identity and deep cultural attachment.
 Many made great sacrifices, even giving their lives, to demonstrate that they are an inseparable part of the Chinese nation.
 The shared roots and spirit of the Chinese people are carried in our blood, grounded in history, and embedded in our hearts—something that cannot be forgotten or erased.